RichardChangCA/AI_Study_Resources_Combo/Computer_Vision.md

 33. Medium, Interpret What A Deep Learning Model Sees In Medical Imaging, https://medium.com/swlh/deep-learning-and-medical-imaging-interpret-what-the-model-sees-3a1a35b2a323 ,class activation map(weighted sum of the filters)

+34. Medium, Build a simple Image Retrieval System with an Autoencoder, https://towardsdatascience.com/build-a-simple-image-retrieval-system-with-an-autoencoder-673a262b7921 ,autoencoder to encoder images + nearest neighbour algorithm to find similar images